 Service quality should be independently audited (ex-post review) against agreed commitments.

 Policy based: decisions and actions of the IANA Functions Operator should be made objectively based on policy agreed to through the recognised bottom-up multi-stakeholder processes.
-As such, decisions and actions should be:
+As such, decisions and actions of the IANA Functions Operator should be:

 Predictable: decisions are clearly rooted in agreed policy and determined by the relevant policy body;

-For ccTLDs, policy decisions may be made locally through nationally agreed processes in accordance with national laws and in compliance with IETF technical standards.
+For ccTLDs, and in particular for delegation and re-delegation decisions, based on nationally agreed processes in accordance with national laws and in compliance with IETF technical standards where appropriate.
 Post transition of the IANA function nothing will be done by ICANN/IANA to impact the stable operation of legacy ccTLD Registries and gTLD Registries.
 The ccNSO is a policy authority within ICANN working in an open process with all ccTLDs, not only ccNSO members, although its authority is not universally accepted.
 For gTLDs, the policy authority is the GNSO;

 Non-discriminatory;